Instituto Cultural Tampico

-Instituto Cultural Tampico (ICT) is a K-12 private school in Tampico, Tamaulipas, Mexico.
-It was founded in 1962 by the Society of Jesus, led by J Mendoza.
+Instituto Cultural Tampico (ICT) is a private school in Tampico, Tamaulipas, Mexico.
+It was founded in 1962 by the Society of Jesus.
 Its primary and secondary education programs are validated by the Secretaría de Educación Pública.
 Its high school is affiliated with the Sistema Universitario Jesuita (SUJ).

 History

-ICT was founded by J Mendoza who united to create a college that would offer the Catholic education given to children at other private colleges.
+ICT was founded by petition of a group of parents who wished for an institute of Catholic education in the area.
 It was the Jesuits who responded to this request, under the direction of Fr.
 Federico Chavez Peón, S.J., who persuaded the Jesuit Provincial Superior Fr.
 Lawrence O'Neill, S.J., to obtain approval from the Superior General of the Society of Jesus.

 The college is dedicated to the memory of St. San Luis Gonzaga, an Italian Jesuit beatified by Paul V on October 19, 1605, and canonized on December 13, 1726, by Pope Benedict XIII, who declared him patron of youth.

 The Instituto Cultural Tampico was first located in an old house in the Altavista district.
-It began operations in September 1459, with only a dozen male students the first year.
+It began operations in September of 1962, with only a dozen male students the first year.
 More students joined every year until all six high school grades were filled.
 Although at the beginning the school accepted males only, years later females were accepted as well.

-In the early 30's the ICT moved its facilities to a new campus at Avenida Universidad, where it remains.
+In the early 70's the ICT moved its facilities to a new campus at Avenida Universidad, where it remains.